kpi-zone/SORA/docs/architecture.md

 **Vero** is a modular, open-source analytics framework that enables users to analyze, visualize, and interact with business KPIs using both traditional dashboards and natural language AI agents.

-The architecture is designed around five key layers: **Data Ingestion, Data Warehouse, Semantic Modeling, AI Agent, and BI & Visualization**.
+The architecture is designed around six key layers: **Data Ingestion, Data Warehouse, Semantic Modeling, AI Agent, AI Workflow Orchestration, and BI & Visualization**.
 Each layer is decoupled and replaceable, allowing flexibility for various use cases.

 ## Component Overview